 Evening check and

-Each residence hall is staffed by professional, live-on staff members called Resident Counselors.
-These Resident Counselors, or RCs, will help you navigate your home away from home through their Residential Life Curriculum.
-Through this curriculum you will build leadership skills and jump-start your social life while developing independence and responsibility in and out of the classroom.
-You will find that the residence halls are where all of the elements of IMSA fuse into one dynamic living and learning experience.
+At IMSA, you will be immersed in a safe, nurturing environment.
+Professional Resident Counselors (RCs) live in each hall and will help you navigate your home away from home through the Residential Life Curriculum.
+Through this curriculum, you’ll build leadership skills and jump-start your social life while developing independence and responsibility in and out of the classroom.
+The residence halls are where all of the elements of IMSA fuse into one dynamic living and learning experience.

 Celebrate Each Other’s Differences.

 IMSA fosters and nurtures a safe, affirming and responsive environment where students feel they have value, the opportunity to contribute their best work, and the ability to realize their full potential.
 We value all cultures, celebrate each other’s differences, and believe that diverse perspectives enrich understanding.